-PSTM/PSDM, offshore/onshore, survey to regional scale Take advantage of our unique service and data offer.
+Estimages well-established experience for velocity modeling applies to PSTM/PSDM dataset, offshore/onshore context, survey or regional scale Take advantage of our unique service and data offer.
 Only 3D local geostatistics combined with a geological expertise can feed a velocity model with high resolution 3D heterogeneities, thus leading to minimum depth errors.
 Optimize your time-to-depth conversion, at a prospect or a regional scale.
 Get an optimal initial model for inversion and accurate uncertainty maps and volumes.
 M-GS® technology.

 Exploration and production studies must rely on the best velocity model possible given a set of available data.
 Strong of a long experience and expertise in velocity model building, our team commits to delivering optimal models as well as their associated uncertainties.
 Based on unique 3D workflows and M-GS® technology.

 Geostatistical data conditioning

 Checkshots, sonics, well tops, horizons, seismic velocities… A careful check of the available data must be conducted before using them as input for a velocity model.
 A proper data conditioning will prevent the propagation of artefacts in the model.